The Eccentric Doctor of the Moon Flower Kingdom: Manga

+Anime

+An anime television series adaptation was announced on May 22, 2026.
+The series will be produced by Studio Elle and directed by Koichiro Kuroda, with Aki Mizuki handling series composition, Akira Ono designing the characters, and Shiho Terada composing the music.

 Other media

 A voice comic adaptation was released on the Kadokawa Anime YouTube channel on June 24, 2021.
 It contained the voices of Yumiri Hanamori, Kenji Akabane, Takuya Satō and Tarusuke Shingaki.